JayGaba/markdown-cv/src/content/02-experience.md

   > _Management_ _Computer Networking_ _Cybersecurity_ _Cryptography_ _Python_

-- ##### Apr 2023 - Present

-  ### HackTheBox Chennai

-  #### President

-  Leading Asia's largest meetup of HackTheBox

-  - Organized 10+ cybersecurity events like ethical hacking competitions with audiences of over 500 students
-  - Coordinated and mentored a team of 100+ students in organizing the events, workshops, and training sessions.
-  - Competed in several Capture the Flag competitions achieving highest national rank of 14.
-  - Collaborated with Null Chennai and OWASP Chennai meetup for live ethical hacking events at IIT Madras for 150+ students.

-  > _Leadership_ _Penetration Testing_ _BurpSuite_ _Network Security_ _Vulnerability Management_ _Python_ _Web Exploitation_ _Networking_

 - ##### Nov 2024 – Jan 2025

   ### Indian Institute of Technology, Jammu